 For many women, the result of breast augmentation can be satisfying, even exhilarating, as they learn to appreciate their fuller appearance.

-* The cost of $3900 for breast augmentation includes saline breast implants, surgery center fees, anesthesia fees and surgeon fees.
-There are no extra costs.
-However, the cost does not include medications, implant company extra warranties, surgery complications, future surgery revisions or implant changes, implant complications not covered by the implant company, and extended stays in the surgery center.
+* The cost for breast augmentation includes breast implants, surgery center fees, anesthesia fees and surgeon fees.
+There are no extra routine costs.
+However, the cost does not include medications, saline implant company extra warranties, surgery complications, future surgery revisions or implant changes, implant complications not covered by the implant company, and/or extended stays in the surgery center.
 The details will be explained at the time of your appointment.

 call 316-652-9333 for a consult about "Gummy Bear" type style Cohesive Gel Memory Gel Breast Natrelle "Natural" Mentor Allergan Implants Breast Augmentation, Breast Enlargement, Breast Implants, Saline Breast Implants, Silicone Breast Implants, Belly Button Augmentation, TUBA , Transumbilical breast augmentation in Wichita, Kansas. breast augmentation Hutchinson KS, breast augmentation Garden City KS, breast augmentation Salina KS, breast augmentation Newton KS, breast augmentation Emporia KS, breast augmentation McPherson KS, breast augmentation Great Bend KS, breast augmentation Dodge City KS, breast augmentation Liberal KS, breast augmentation Winfield KS, breast augmentation Pratt KS, breast augmentation Hays KS